For seniors, crafting may be intricate. They tend to have age-related issues like arthritis and limited dexterity.

 Make sure that you use materials and instruments that are large enough and easy to handle to avoid injury.

-Avoid using sharp objects, such as pointed scissors, which may be a source of accidents.
-Scissors with blunt ends instead are better suited for those with dexterity issues.
+Avoid using sharp objects, such as pointed scissors, which may cause accidents.
+Scissors with blunt ends are better suited for those with dexterity issues.

 Patience is the key to keeping seniors engaged.
 It is vital that they feel relaxed and not rushed when doing these activities.

-The length of time it will take to finish a project doesn’t matter much.
-Keep in mind that they are not as agile as they used to be.
+The time it will take to finish a project doesn’t matter much.
+Remember that they are not as agile as they used to be.

 The main objective is to keep them as active as possible.